plone/documentation/docs/install/create-project-cookiecutter-volto.md

 ## Change the Logo

-You can change the logo locally or by overriding Logo component of an installed theme add-on e.g. `kitconcept/volto-light-theme`.
+You can change the logo locally, or by overriding the `Logo` component of an installed theme's add-on, for example, `kitconcept/volto-light-theme`.

 `````{tab-set}
 ````{tab-item} local
-In order to override the Logo component, you will have to add following file:
+To override the `Logo` component, you will have to add a file {file}`packages/youraddon/src/customizations/components/Logo/Logo.jsx`.
-{file}`packages/youraddon/src/customizations/components/Logo/Logo.jsx`

-Then you only have to change the line where the logo gets imported to:
+Then change the line where the logo gets imported:

 ```js
 import LogoImage from '../../../../../images/Logo.svg';
 ```

-Assuming you got your Logo ready in an local images folder like {file}`packages/youraddon/src/images/Logo.svg`
+This assumes your logo is in a local `images` folder, such as {file}`packages/<YOUR_ADD_ON>/src/images/Logo.svg`.
 ````

 ````{tab-item} volto-light-theme
-Target Add-On Component: `src/components/Logo/Logo.jsx` of `kitconcept/volto-light-theme`
+Target add-on component: `src/components/Logo/Logo.jsx` of `kitconcept/volto-light-theme`

 Of course, this only works if you have already installed the `kitconcept/volto-light-theme` add-on.

-In order to override the Logo component of the volto-light-theme package, you will have to add following file:
+To override the `Logo` component of the `volto-light-theme` package, add the file {file}`packages/youraddon/src/customizations/@kitconcept/volto-light-theme/components/Logo/Logo.jsx`.
-{file}`packages/youraddon/src/customizations/@kitconcept/volto-light-theme/components/Logo/Logo.jsx`

-Then you only have to change the line where the logo gets imported to:
+Then change the line where the logo gets imported:
 ```js
 import LogoImage from '../../../../../images/Logo.svg';
 ```

-Assuming you got your Logo ready in an local images folder like {file}`packages/youraddon/src/images/Logo.svg`
+This assumes your logo is in a local `images` folder, such as {file}`packages/<YOUR_ADD_ON>/src/images/Logo.svg`.
 ````
 `````